Most teams aren't broken. The system is.

 Because the issue isn't effort — it's how execution actually works.

-The Edge Delivery System is a five-layer operating framework.
 Each layer targets a specific breakdown point.
-Together they produce faster, cheaper, more predictable execution.
+Together they produce faster, more predictable delivery.

 Goals are locked, shared, and connected to every team sprint before the quarter starts.